 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Another saint commemorated on April 14 is Martin, Confessor and Pope of Rome.
+The third man is Martin, Confessor and Pope of Rome.
 Raised in the Church and respected as a priest, he was called to become Pope of Rome in the year 649, a time of serious disagreements over the Church's teachings.
 Suddenly, because he insisted on upholding the true teachings, he became the enemy of the Emperor, who wanted to heal the terrible divisions by accepting the false teachings and thus ending all disputes.
 Saint Martin's determined refusal to give in resulted in so much abuse and persecution that in six years he was dead.
 But the false teachings were later condemned, and his staunch defense of the truth led the Church to honor him as a saint.

 Even when life suddenly changes and becomes much harder, or is put in jeopardy, the words of Saint Paul in Romans 6:3 are reassuring.
 He writes: "For if we have been united with Him in a death like His, we shall certainly be united with Him in a resurrection like His."